ehotinger/blog/content/blog/system-design-guide-job-scheduler-cluster-management.md

 - distributed systems
 - scalability
 - cloud computing
+- leetcode

-description: "Master the art of designing scalable job schedulers and cluster management systems.
-Learn key architectural considerations, tackle millions of daily jobs, and explore real-world solutions from tech giants like Google, Microsoft, and Amazon."
+description: "In this post, we design scalable job schedulers and cluster management systems.
+You'll learn the key architectural considerations and how to tackle billions of daily jobs using real-world solutions and papers from tech companies like Google, Microsoft, Meta, and Amazon."

 ---